Shells in a Toroidal Nucleus in the Intermediate Mass Region: Possible mechanisms for the production of toroidal high-spin isomers and toroidal vortex isomers

 \subsection{Production of a toroidal High-Spin Isomer by deep-Inelastic scattering}

 In a deep-inelastic collision between two heavy-ions at an energy near the fermi energy, there are reaction products consisting of highly excited binary systems with large angular momenta, in regions that may be kinematically separable \cite{Hag94,Lar96,Wue09,Wad04,Lin14,Cas87,Ono99,Cha10,Man10,Lac04}.
-This led Natowitz, Hagel, Cao, Schmidt, Wada, Wuenschel and collaborators to suggest the use of such deep-inelastic collisions for the production of light toroidal high-spin isomers \cite{Cao18}.
+This led Cao $et~al.$} \cite{Cao18} to suggest the use of such deep-inelastic collisions for the production of light toroidal high-spin isomers.

 We present below a schematic description how the deep-inelastic collision mechanism may lead to a toroidal high-spin isomer, if $(E,I)$ is appropriately the same as that of the toroidal high-spin isomer.
-We envisage that in a deep inelastic scattering in the target rest frame in Fig.\ \ref{deep}, the semi-peripheral collision allows the spectator nucleons of the projectile to stream forward, while the participant projectile nucleons suffer a decelerating braking action arising from the interaction with the target nucleons, as is depicted in Fig.\ \ref{deep}(a)-(c).
+We envisage that in a deep inelastic scattering in the target rest frame in Fig.\ \ref{deep}, the semi-peripheral collision allows the spectator nucleons of the projectile to stream forward, while the participant projectile nucleons collide with target nucleons and suffer a deceleration, as is depicted in Fig.\ \ref{deep}(a)-(c).
 As a consequence, the excited projectile nucleus that emerges after the deep-inelastic collision is a spinning nucleus in its own center-of mass frame.
 It acquires both a collective cranking motion and particle-hole excitations at an excitation energy $E$ and an angular momentum $I$.
 Its evolution can be schematically depicted as in Fig.\ \ref{deep}(d)-(g).
 When the excitation energy $E$ and the angular momentum $I$ of the emerging excited projectile are not those of a toroidal isomer, the excited projectile nucleus will break up as described in statistical models \cite{Ono99,Cas87,Cha10,Man10,Lac04}.
 On the other hand, when the excitation energy $E$ and the angular momentum $I$ of the emerging projectile corresponds to that of a toroidal high-spin isomer, the collective cranking motion and the rearrangement of the single-particle motion of the nucleons may eventually settle down into the toroidal shape of the high-spin isomer self-consistently because of the conservation of energy and angular momentum, and the many-body final-state interactions.